 In addition to luggage carts, Smarte Carte offers wheelchair rentals from several locations on the Baggage Claim level.
 See our interactive map for help locating a rental station.

 Lots of folks get back pain during long car rides.
-And for those with chronic pain, soreness can elevate to extremes.
+For those with chronic pain, that usual soreness can become extreme.
 Here’s what to watch for when traveling by ground if you have chronic pain.